austinhuang0131/mstdn-party-plus/docs/best-practices.md

 # Best Practices

 To improve everyone's experience on the fediverse, I ask you to consider the following.
-Note that they are not rules and will not result in moderation decisions more severe than a warning (unless in cases where they overlap with the rules), but following various advice below will likely improve how others view your account.
+Applying various advice below will likely improve how others view your account and the instances as a whole.

+!!! warning

+    Those are not part of the rules, but in some cases they can be enforced.

 ## Politics